fallchildren/OpenMWReAnimation/README.md

 ## How to install

 - Download this repository as an archive and install using Mod Organizer 2.
 Or manually place the contents of this repository into your ".../Morrowind/Data Files" folder.
-- Enable the mod's .omwscript file in "Content Files" tab of the OpenMW launcher.
+- Enable the mod's .omwscript files in "Content Files" tab of the OpenMW launcher ( `ReAnimation_API` and `ReAnimation_v2_Rogue` at the time of writing).
+- If you _only_ want to use ReAnimation as an API  for another mod (i.e only as a dependency that doesnt add any animations on its own) - only enable `ReAnimation_API` AND delete "Animations" folder from within this mod.

 Have fun!